 S. He gives us the gifts of the Spirit.

-• The Holy Spirit sovereignly, “as He determines,” gives the gifts of the Holy Spirit to God’s people — such vitally needed things as prophecy, healing, and miracles.
+- • The Holy Spirit sovereignly, “as He determines,” gives the gifts of the Holy Spirit to God’s people — such vitally needed things as prophecy, healing, and miracles.
+The Spirit is an Equipper of God's people for their part in the work of the ministry.
 And He continues to give these supernatural gifts to Spirit-filled people in our day, just as in the early church.

 T. He enables the believer to bear the fruit of a godly life and to grow in holiness.

 - Galatians 5:22-23, KJV But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance…

 - • The Holy Spirit is a sanctifier, a producer of holiness in us.
 He transforms and shapes our character by placing within the willing believer the godly virtues listed here.
 As we cooperate with His sowing of these fruits in us, we will grow increasingly into the desired holy and Christlike character.